rruiz858/github_api/README.md

 Project obtains projects from the Git Hub API that follow the following criteria:
-1.have been updated within the last day
+1. have been updated within the last day
-2.must have between 1 and 2000 stars
+2. must have between 1 and 2000 stars
-3.must not be forks
+3. must not be forks
-4.must specify one of the following OSS license: apache-2.0
+4. must specify one of the following OSS license:
-  *gpl
-  *lgpl
-  *mit
+  * apache-2.0
+  * gpl
+  * lgpl
+  * mit
-  *use ruby or javascript
+  * use ruby or javascript

 # Local Setup